Markdown2/markdown2.github.io/README.md

 # Markdown 2

-It is time to make Markdown great again!
+This is just a redirect to another repository